 A welcoming pub is the Tiger Inn.
 It’s close to the town centre on Barrack Street, which runs north off East Street.
 The pub is traditional with a nice atmosphere.
 Popular with locals, it is friendly to non-locals too.
 It has pleasant courtyard seating at the front and back of the pub.
 There is a good selection of real ale (and it’s not Palmers for a change).

 For a change from a pint head to The Bull’s cocktail bar, The Venner, tucked away behind a secret door at the end of the ballroom.
-Another cocktail bar, Dark Bear, opened last year and was a runner up in the Observer Food Monthly Awards 2018 for best places to drink in 2018 and 2019.
+Another cocktail bar, Dark Bear and was a runner up in the Observer Food Monthly Awards 2018 for best places to drink in 2018 and 2019.
 Now find it in The Cellar bar underneath Bridge House Hotel on East Street on Wednesday through to Saturday evenings.
 A joint venture by Dorset’s two leading mixologists, they specialise in workshops, local flavours and house-made infusions and syrups.

 Fancy a takeaway?
 You have various options, including Long’s Fish and Chips, Indian, Chinese and Domino’s pizza.